Sid-Lais/attestation-check/README.md

 ## Background: What Is TEE Attestation?

 A Trusted Execution Environment (TEE) is a hardware-enforced isolated execution context.
-Intel TDX creates Trust Domains — encrypted virtual machines where not even the hypervisor can read the memory.
+Intel TDX creates Trust Domains, encrypted virtual machines where not even the hypervisor can read the memory.
 NVIDIA's Hopper GPUs extend this trust boundary to the GPU, enabling confidential AI inference where the model weights and user prompts are never exposed to the host.

 Attestation is the cryptographic proof that a TEE is genuine and running expected software.
 The hardware generates a signed report (a "quote" in Intel terminology) containing measurements of the loaded software.
-Anyone can verify this signature against the hardware vendor's root of trust to confirm: this code is really running on that hardware, and no one — not even the cloud provider — can tamper with it.
+Anyone can verify this signature against the hardware vendor's root of trust to confirm: this code is really running on that hardware, and no one, not even the cloud provider, can tamper with it.

 ## Contributing